-During start-up, the RT3663BR detects the voltage at the voltage input pins: VCC, PVCC and EN.
-When VCC > 4.2V and PVCC > 3.85V, the IC recognizes the power state of system to be ready (POR = high) and wait for enable command at the EN pin.
-After POR = high and V{EN} > 2V, the IC enters start-up sequence for both VDD rail and VDDNB rail.
-If the voltage at the pins of VCC and EN drop below low threshold, the IC enters power down sequence and all the functions are disabled.
+During start-up, the RT8880C will detect the voltage at the voltage input pins : VCC, PVCC and EN.
+When VCC > 4.2V and PVCC > 3.85V, the IC will recognize the power state of system to be ready (POR = high) and wait for enable command at the EN pin.
+After POR = high and V{EN} > 2V, the IC will enter start-up sequence for both VDD rail and VDDNB rail.
+If the voltage at the pins of VCC and EN drop below low threshold, the IC will enter power down sequence and all the functions will be disabled.
 Normally, connecting system power to the EN pin is recommended.
-The SVID is ready in 2ms (max) after the chip has been enabled.
-All protection latches (OVP, OCP, UVP) are cleared only after POR = low.
-The condition of V{EN} = low does not clear these latches.
+The SVID will be ready in 2ms (max) after the chip has been enabled.
+All the protection latches (OVP, OCP, UVP) will be cleared only after POR = low.
+The condition of V{EN} = low will not clear these latches.